Charge Card vs. Credit Card: What's the Difference?

 Good Standing Required

-You need a higher credit score to get a charge card than a credit card.
+You need a higher credit score to get a charge card.
 A FICO score of 690 or higher signals to the card issuers that you are a reliable customer who can cover big purchases made with charge cards when the time comes.

 Not Universally Accepted